 To generate a design in FOND, you need some input data.
 There is a lot of open-source data available; here we’ll show you how to get hold of some of this and use it in FOND.

-You can access address and street data for the U.S. via the FOND ‘Area Select’ feature (see Sourcing data with Area Select).
-However, for the rest of the world, you will need to source data.
+For the rest of the world, you will need to source data externally.
 If your company doesn’t have any suitable data, read on.

 If you are wondering what we mean by 'input data', may want to read What is input data?